Chris Collins (American musician)

-Chris Collins is an American musician, recording engineer/producer and technologist.
-Collins' work in the New Jersey/NYC music scene has spanned three decades.
+Chris Collins is an American musician, recording engineer and producer, and technologist.
+His work in the New Jersey and New York City music scene started in the early 1980s when he co-founded the pop-punk/garage band Mod Fun.
+He founded the CC Media Network in 2006, a multimedia production and promotion company through which he could produce, promote, and release his own music.
+On December 8, 2020 he released a solo EP titled Good on ya', John – a tribute to John Lennon.

+Music career

-Collins gained his start in NYC area pop-punk/garage band Mod Fun - which was formed late in 1982 with his childhood friends Mick Hale and Bob Strete, with whom he had been playing music since 1979.
-Although he had experimented with songwriting from early on, Chris' primary contribution to Mod Fun was as drummer and backing vocalist.
+Collins gained his start in NYC area pop-punk/garage band Mod Fun, formed late in 1982 with his childhood friends Mick Hale and Bob Strete, with whom he had been playing music since 1979.
+Although he had experimented with songwriting from early on, Collins' primary contribution to Mod Fun was as drummer and backing vocalist.
 The band released two full-length albums, a 3-song EP and two singles between 1984 and 1987.
 In addition, they honed their performance skills by playing a heavy schedule of club dates at local NYC & NJ venues and touring in support of their records.
 Their powerful (and sometimes destructive) live sets garnered the band a reputation as one of the New York area's most exciting acts of the burgeoning garage revival scene.

-During that same period, Collins also served as the drummer for New York pop-punk outfit "True Colours" which quickly evolved into The Punch Line - a power pop quartet in which the focus was on vocal harmonies and clean production.
+During that same period, Collins also served as the drummer for New York pop-punk outfit True Colours, which quickly evolved into The Punch Line - a power pop quartet in which the focus was on vocal harmonies and clean production.
 The Punch Line performed live at a handful of local venues and released one single.
 The recording sessions for that single, coupled with the break-up of Mod Fun, served as the impetus for Collins' entry into the field of recording engineering.